sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

 :Optional: Yes
 :From version: 3.0.0
 :Values:
-    * `fail` - abort transfer if destination file already exists.
+    * `fail` - abort transfer if the destination file already exists.
     * `overwrite` - always overwrite existing files with the content of the new source files.
-    * `disable` - don't check for existing file and always try to transfer the file.
+    * `disable` - don't check for existing files and always try to transfer the file.
-    * `skip` - don't transfer the source file when destination exists.
+    * `skip` - don't transfer the source file when the destination exists.
     * `timestamp-always` - always transfer the source file with an amended timestamp and prevent accidental overwriting on the destination.
     * `timestamp-to-new-file` - transfer the source file with a timestamp